Spring Boot Pre-Interview Guide Part 4: Performance & Optimization — Spring Boot 4 · Kotlin 2.3 N+1, Pagination, Caching, QueryDSL

 - Column order matters in composite indexes (leftmost prefix rule)

-- Too many indexes can actually hurt performance
+- Too many indexes can hurt overall performance

 Checklist